 Under its five-year, $328.2-million International Climate Change Adaptation Initiative (ICCAI), the Australian Government supported two major research programs to provide targeted climate information to Pacific island countries – the Pacific Climate Change Science Program and the Pacific-Australia Climate Change Science Adaptation Planning program.

-These programs were managed by the Department of the Environment in partnership with AusAID, and jointly delivered by the Australian Bureau of Meteorology and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+These programs involved fifteen Pacific island partner countries and were managed by the Department of the Environment in partnership with AusAID.
+They were jointly delivered by the Australian Bureau of Meteorology and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 Pacific Climate Change Science Program (2009–11)